-^{} If the kindergarten believes a family will need extra support completing a registration form or are likely to miss the first round registration date, refer them to the Nillumbik Shire Council will follow up with this family or carer to offer support in getting their children into kindergarten.
+If the kindergarten believes a family will need extra support completing a registration form or are likely to miss the first round registration date, refer them to the [CRES Provider] with the attached referral form.
+[CRES Provider] will follow up with this family or carer to offer support in getting their children into kindergarten.